Lesa's course directory

 Schedule of Topics and Events:

 This course will meet synchronously in person and on zoom.
 The planned schedule of topics and events may need to be adjusted throughout the course.
-The online syllabus above will always have the most current schedule and corresponding due dates (i.e., the printable syllabus will not be updated unless noted).
+The online syllabus above will always have the most current schedule and corresponding due dates (i.e., the printable syllabus will not be updated unless noted above).

 Course Objectives, Prerequisites, and Materials: